pangpang20/gaussdb-python/docs/basic/params.rst

 results) or buffer (for binary results).

 .. note::
-    The `pg_type`_ table defines which format is supported for each PostgreSQL data type.
+    The `pg_type`_ table defines which format is supported for each GaussDB data type.
 Text input/output is managed by the functions declared in the ``typinput`` and ``typoutput`` fields (always present), binary input/output is managed by the ``typsend`` and ``typreceive`` (which are